-Criterion #7: Program resources are adequate.
-(See CAQC's Program Assessment Standard #3.)
+Criterion 7: Program resources are adequate.

-• Demonstrated that there are adequate library and learning resources (both physical and electronic) to support the proposed program.
+- Demonstrated that there are adequate library and learning resources (both physical and electronic) to support the proposed program. - Demonstrated that there are appropriate labs, computing facilities, and/or specialized equipment to support the program. - Indicated how practica or other such experiences shall be utilized to achieve program objectives, and how they will be organized and managed.

-- Demonstrated that there are appropriate labs, computing facilities, and/or specialized equipment to support the program. - Indicated how practica or other such experiences shall be utilized to achieve program objectives, and how they will be organized and managed. - Provided a fiscal plan for implementation of the program (including, e.g., fees to be charged, government funding, if applicable, etc.). - Demonstrated how any advisory committees shall be selected and operate, where appropriate. - Demonstrated that there are sufficient and appropriate academic student services to support the program (e.g., student advising). - Demonstrated institutional commitment to maintaining and supplementing resources and equipment for the program as needed.
+- Provided a fiscal plan for implementation of the program (including, e.g., fees to be charged, government funding, if applicable, etc.). - Demonstrated how any advisory committees shall be selected and operate, where appropriate. - Demonstrated that there are sufficient and appropriate academic student services to support the program (e.g., student advising). - Demonstrated institutional commitment to maintaining and supplementing resources and equipment for the program as needed.

-Criterion #8: Faculty resources are adequate for the program.
-(See CAQC's Program Assessment Standard #1.)
+Criterion 8: Faculty resources are adequate for the program.

-- Demonstrated that the institution meets Quality Council requirements for number and quality of faculty and support staff. - Indicated a plan for future hiring, if appropriate. - Given evidence of faculty workload policies and actual workload statistics. - Provided a staffing plan if rotation of courses is being proposed. - Demonstrated an appropriate level of scholarly activity, research or creative activity by faculty teaching in the baccalaureate or graduate program involved.
+- Provided policies and procedures with respect to appointment, evaluation, employment conditions, including employment equity, promotion, termination and professional development for faculty and staff. - Demonstrated that the institution meets Quality Council requirements for number and quality of faculty and support staff. - Indicated a plan for future hiring, if appropriate. - Given evidence of faculty workload policies and actual workload statistics. - Provided a staffing plan if rotation of courses is being proposed. - Demonstrated an appropriate level of scholarly activity, research or creative activity by faculty teaching in the baccalaureate or graduate program involved. - Demonstrated policies and programs that promote and support teaching and learning effectiveness.

-Criterion #9: Interdisciplinary programs are well designed and integrated (if such programs are proposed).
-(See CAQC's Program Assessment Standard #6.)
+Criterion 9: Interdisciplinary programs are well designed and integrated (if such programs are proposed).